top of page

 SUPPORT

-Much is needed to operate PDRT including equipment such as cell phones, camera traps, computers, tools, and more.
+Much is needed to operate PDR including equipment such as cell phones, camera traps, computers, tools, and more.
 Services such as planning, goods distribution, printing, web design, and others are not easily attained in Zimbabwe.
 If you have a support service that could be of use to PDRT, please reach out to us and let's discuss how you can help conserve a species.

 SUPPORT SERVICES